Updated: Jul 27

-Normally the eldest and the youngest child receive more love and special attention and
+Unfortunately I was not the favourite.
+Because in all families normally the eldest and the youngest child receive more love and special attention I was no exception.

 They were good parents and I discovered that mother loved us all to a fault.
 She made us all feel special and loved, in spite of her favouritism.

 Then one day our elder son Amarprit returned to India to attend to some matter and went to meet his grandfather.
-When he returned to Dubai, with tears in his eyes he narrated how sad the condition of my parents was particularly that of father.
+When he returned to Dubai, with tears in his eyes he narrated how sad the condition of my parents were particularly that of father.

 Father's aggression had been replaced by acceptance, reprimands and disagreements and been replaced by counselling and mentoring.
-The same truths and words of wisdom were now delivered in a soft, loving manner without the former impatient and
+The same truths and words of wisdom were now delivered in a soft, loving manner without the former impatient and aggressive manner.

 I eventually had earned the love of my father and so it was for the next 12 years of his life, when he passed on, a peaceful man and a loving father.